-Group life and disability products use a similar premium basis (a rate applied to a unit of exposure linked to salary), but the transition from a premium exposure to an incurred claim amount is quite different.
+Group life and disability products use a similar premium basis (a rate applied to a unit of exposure linked to salary).
+Still, the transition from a premium exposure to an incurred claim amount is quite different.

 This article compares the products and how their exposure basis and claim processes contribute to volatility and reinsurance decisions.